akzedevops/cost-breakdown-engine/README.md

 A FinOps layer that gives engineers clear visibility into AWS infrastructure spend — broken down by **category**, **AWS service**, and **environment**, with rule-based insights surfaced on top.

-> Take-home assignment for the Backend DevOps Engineer role at White Code Labs.

 ---